mrismanaziz/Reforestation/README.md

-## Why did the sentence fail the driving test?
-It never came to a full stop.
+## How do you tell the difference between a crocodile and an alligator?
+You will see one later and one in a while.